Table of Contents

 You should obtain the contact details and insurance information of the at-fault driver.
 You should also get the names and contact information of any eyewitnesses.
 Get a copy of the police report once it becomes available.
 This official document can also corroborate your account of the incident.

 Arash Law is here to help if you cannot gather evidence alone.
-Our experienced team of investigators, paralegals, and personal injury attorneys is fully equipped to handle this critical aspect of your case.
-We will take the necessary steps to collect key evidence on your behalf, ensuring that all pertinent information is appropriately documented and preserved.
+Our experienced team of investigators, paralegals, and personal injury attorneys is equipped to handle this critical aspect of your case.
+We can take the necessary steps to collect key evidence on your behalf to help document and preserve all pertinent information.

 Do Not Use Social Media